 Participants will meet our team at the National Youth Science Academy campus in Davis, WV.
 From there, our fun-filled week will include:

-- Exploring iconic WV sites like Blackwater Falls State Park, Seneca Rocks, Green Bank Observatory, and more.
+- Exploring iconic WV sites like Blackwater Falls State Park, Seneca Rocks, Spruce Knob, and more.

 - Experimenting with outdoor activities such as canoeing, rock climbing, caving, mountain biking, and more.
 No experience needed!